BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 ```
 $> git clone git@github.com:BrunoFrancesco97/Software_Architectures.git
 ```
-Or you can simply use GitHub Desktop, open a terminal and cd in the root folder of this project.
+Or you can simply use GitHub Desktop, open a terminal and cd in the root folder of this task.

 You can build the system with this command: